-Even though they finally had to re-retire the Beetle, Volkswagen scored in the top 20% of vehicle manufacturers for value retention after 5 years, with the Volkswagen Golf leading the way among Volkswagen's stable of models.
-Volkswagen climbs even higher, to the overall #3 spot, at 7 years, suggesting that the longer you own your Volkswagen, the better it will perform for holding its value over time.
+Even though they finally had to re-retire the Beetle, Volkswagen scored in the top half of vehicle manufacturers for value retention after 5 years, with the Volkswagen Golf leading the way among Volkswagen's stable of models.
+Volkswagen climbs higher, to the overall #5 spot, at 7 years, suggesting that the longer you own your Volkswagen, the better it will perform for holding its value.

 |Year||Depreciation||Residual Value||Percent Left||Value Rating|

 We aggregate and analyze millions of automotive data points from a variety of sources, including some of the industry's leading data providers.
 The historical depreciation tables, charts, values and overall rankings are conducted on a semi-annual basis, with our most recent update published in September 2020.

 While the "Useful Lifespan" of a vehicle will vary greatly from one model to the next, and even one owner to the next, we have determined that twelve years is the most appropriate timeframe which will yield us good, usable data - and that any data beyond that timeframe becomes more dispersed, and ultimately less reliable.
 Moreover, maintenance costs beyond that timeframe become significantly more varied, as a vehicle owner's care of a particular vehicle will greatly impact its value, and ongoing maintenance costs.
 We are very much hopeful, however, that your car or truck will last well beyond twelve years, and that it gets you to where you want to go.

 If you would like to know more about our data and process, check out our FAQ here.